0x326/miami-university-senior-capstone-project/packages/automount/README.md

 ## Details

+Detects new USB devices in `/dev` and mounts them to `/media/scale_interface_mountpoint`.
+(Note: This currently only supports one USB device at a time).

-Udev rules and systemd service written in `/automount` project directory to detect a valid scale interface USB device at `/dev` and mount this device to `/media/scale_interface_mountpoint`.
-This mountpoint will be created and destroyed automatically, so if it exists, the program can assume a valid USB device is attached.
-The locations of where these two files should be saved to in the Raspberry Pi's filesystem is documented as a comment at the top of each file.
+The mount directory (`/media/scale_interface_mountpoint`) will be removed on unmount.

+The locations of where these two files should be saved is documented as a comment at the top of each file.